rust-lang/rust/text/0000-unreservations-2018.md

 }
 ```

-Since everything is already private by default, `priv` would only be an extra
+Since fields are already private by default, `priv` would only be an extra
-hint that users can use to be more explict, but serves no other purpose.
+hint that users can use to be more explicit, but serves no other purpose.
+Note however that `enum` variants are not private by default.
+Neither are items in `trait`s.
+Annotating items as `priv` in traits could
+potentially be useful for internal `fn`s used in provided `fn` implementations.
-Further, we could possibly use `pub(self)` for `priv` instead.
+However, we could possibly use `pub(self)` instead of `priv`.

 Permitting `priv` could also be confusing for readers.
 Consider for example: